FK Inter Bratislava: Former stadium

 Stadium Pasienky is a multi-use stadium in Bratislava, Slovakia.
 It was used mostly for football matches and was the home ground of FK Inter Bratislava.
 The stadium holds 13,295 people.

 Current stadium

 Since the 2014/2015 season, the home ground of FK Inter Bratislava has been the Štadión ŠKP Inter Dúbravka.

 Since the season 2015/2016 due to unknown issues the Men team returned to stadium Drieňová ulica and the youth teams remained on Stadium ŠKP Inter Dúbravka.
 In the autumn part of the season 2016/2017 Inter was playing home matches on the stadium in Petržalka on Marie Curie-Skłodowska street (stadium of FC Petržalka akadémia), but in spring 2017 the team moved to the city of Stupava, where the team owners created the training center for Inter.
 The future plans are to return to Bratislava, Stupava serving as the training center.
+In the 2024/25 season, Inter has once again returned to Pasienky, although only temporarily.